 The solar cooker is a kind of device which uses the parabolic reflectors to gather the direct solar radiation energy for cooking.
 It is generally composed of cooker body, pot rack, cooker rack and tracking and adjusting mechanism.
 All of the materials and facilities engaged in the project are produced by same domestic manufacture and there is no direct technology transfer in this project activity.

 The choice of solar cooker’s parameters was based on National Standard of the People’s Republic of China for solar cookers (GB NY/T219-2003), but the national standard only has the minimum requirements which cannot reflect the true performance of the solar cookers employed by the project activity.
-Therefore, the project owner entrusted a third-party authority ( Nanyang Quality and Technical Supervision, Inspection and Testing Center) to carry out the solar cookers testing.
+Therefore, the project owner entrusted a third-party authority (i.e., Nanyang Quality and Technical Supervision, Inspection and Testing Center) to carry out the solar cookers testing.
 The test results which sourced from the Testing Report (No. NY2011J1685) thus can reflect the facts and will be used as the criteria for solar cookers inspection, delivery and justifying the applicability of the methodology.

 The parameters of the solar cookers engaged in the project are listed below: